Off the Ground: Recording and structure

-McCartney's increased interest in social issues came to prominence on this album, with the anti animal cruelty rocker "Looking for Changes" (McCartney and his wife Linda both being long time vegetarians by this time) and paeans for a better world ("Hope of Deliverance" and "C'Mon People").
+McCartney's increased interest in social issues came to prominence on this album, with the anti-animal cruelty rocker "Looking for Changes" (McCartney and his wife Linda both being long-time vegetarians by this time) and paeans for a better world ("Hope of Deliverance" and "C'Mon People").
 The B-Side "Big Boys Bickering" lambasted politicians, with the phrase "Big boys bickering, fucking it up for everyone" showing a more aggressive side of McCartney and rare use of a swear word in the song.
 Another notable B-Side is "Long Leather Coat", a protest song co-written by Linda McCartney.

-The CD's hidden track, a short excerpt of "Cosmically Conscious", was written by McCartney in 1968 during The Beatles' stay in Rishikesh.
+The CD's hidden track, a short excerpt of "Cosmically Conscious", was written by McCartney in 1968 during The Beatles' stay in Rishikesh, India.
 A full-length version of the recording was released as the B-Side of the "Off the Ground" single and later included on Off the Ground: The Complete Works.

+McCartney would ask Youth, an electronic music producer, to remix tracks from the album for potential releases as 12" singles.
+These remixes would evolve into the Strawberries Oceans Ships Forest album, the first release by the McCartney and Youth collaboration, The Fireman.
+A remix of "Hope of Deliverance" by Steve Anderson would be released as a 12" single instead, titled "Deliverance".

 The feet on the album cover are of McCartney, his wife Linda, and his touring band.

+This album was the penultimate McCartney studio album to feature vocals and participation from Linda, who died of breast cancer in 1998.